InnovationProject4/platform-info-system/README.md

 #### ✨Developed at Metropolia's innovation project course for a client at Nokia.✨

  By.
 Leevi Laaksonen, Samuel Laisaar, Leo Lehtiö, Aleksandr Liski
 The goal of this project is to develop a train station display board system.
  The system provides the possibility to handle multiple displays at various different train stations.
-These could be for example the main display that shows information of all trains departing at the station and displays on individual platforms.
+ These displays can be, for example, a central display that shows information of all trains departing at the station and displays on individual platforms.
+ The displays can be configured with arguments to specify if, for example, the user wants to display only trains that are arriving and which are also commuter trains

 ## Architecture

-The system retrieves rail traffic information from Digitraffic's services and uses MQTT protocol to distribute the information to different topics which the displays at railway stations subscribe.
-In the displays implementation the data is then formatted and displayed in a GUI.
+The management node which is running the aggregator retrieves rail traffic data from Digitraffic's services and uses MQTT protocol to distribute the data to different topics which the displays at railway station's can subscribe.
+In the display's implementation the data is then formatted and displayed in with a GUI.

 ![data flow diagram](doc/diagrams/data_flow_diagram.png)